This topic describes how to create an RDS for SQL Server instance by using the RDS console.

 You have registered an Alibaba Cloud account.
 For more information, see Sign up with Alibaba Cloud.

-- Pay-As-You-Go instances can be converted to Subscription instances.
-For operation instructions, see Change the billing method.
+- Pay-as-you-go instances can be converted to subscription instances.
+For operation instructions, see Switch from pay-as-you-go billing to subscription billing.

 - Log on to the RDS console.